tkocher62/LeagueOfXan/README.md

 ![](https://github.com/tkocher62/LeagueOfXan/blob/master/Images/leveldesign.gif)

 ### Art
 Most of the art in this game was handmade specifically for this game.
 This required creation of art and then implementation into the game through programming.
+For instance, the following videos show the creation and implementation of a laser beam.

 ![](https://github.com/tkocher62/LeagueOfXan/blob/master/Images/art.gif)